wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     (3) An accredited body that commits an offence under subsection (2) is liable on conviction to a fine not exceeding $100,000\.

-    Section 77(3): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 77(3): amended, on 1 July 2013, by [section 413][146] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 78 Disciplinary powers of FMA

-*   (1) The FMA may, after acting under [section 75][94], make 1 or more of the orders specified in subsection (2) if it is satisfied on reasonable grounds that 1 or more issuer audits carried out by the licensed auditor are not being, or have not been, carried out---
+*   (1) The FMA may, after acting under [section 75][95], make 1 or more of the orders specified in subsection (2) if it is satisfied on reasonable grounds that 1 or more FMC audits carried out by the licensed auditor are not being, or have not been, carried out---

     *   (a) in accordance with---

-        *   (i) the requirements imposed by or under this Act or any other enactments that relate to the conduct of issuer audits; or
+        *   (i) the requirements imposed by or under this Act or any other enactments that relate to the conduct of FMC audits; or

         *   (ii) auditing and assurance standards; or